kern-services/kern-services-web/content/cv.md

 - Focus on pragmatic, maintainable solutions
 - Expertise in Clean Architecture and Domain-Driven Design
 - Experience with both traditional and modern deployment approaches
-- Strong emphasis on simplicity and long-term maintainability

 ### IoT Platform Development
 - Comprehensive experience in IoT data integration and processing
-- Success in both industrial (AXOOM) and energy sector (ENBW) IoT solutions
+- Success in both industrial (AXOOM) and energy sector (EnBW) IoT solutions
 - Expertise in real-time data processing and sensor integration
 - Experience with edge computing and cloud integration